jefste/folding-curves/README.md

 # Background
 Folding curves for folding and unfolding using a two state model.
 For more information on the two-state model, read the following papers:

- 1. Unfolding free energy changes determined by the linear extrapolation method.
-1. Unfolding of phenylmethanesulfonyl .alpha.-chymotrypsin using different denaturants.
+ 1. "Unfolding free energy changes determined by the linear extrapolation method.
+1. Unfolding of phenylmethanesulfonyl .alpha.-chymotrypsin using different denaturants."
 Marcelo M. Santoro , D. W. Bolen, Biochemistry, 1988, 27 (21), pp 8063–8068, DOI: 10.1021/bi00421a014
- 2. Folding of horse cytochrome c in the reduced state.
+ 2. "Folding of horse cytochrome c in the reduced state."
 Bhuyan AK, Udgaonkar JB, J Mol Biol.
 2001 Oct 5;312(5):1135-60.

 ## Equations
 There is a discrepancy between several publications for the folding equetion.